 Get a shoreline view at this smaller park with a nice grass field.
 Parking is free, but there are fewer spaces to score.

 Good to know: Would you rather be warm and cozy?
-Tom Ham’s Lighthouse is a good go-to eatery, they’ve saved a few dinner walk-ins.
-(You must arrive by 4 p.m. to have a chance at a table, especially one with a waterfront view.)
-Or head to the park for the parade and eat at Tom Ham’s Lighthouse after.
+Tom Ham’s Lighthouse is a good go-to eatery to dine at while watching the Parade cruise by––but you’ll need a reservation and they book up fast.
+If you can’t get a table, head to the park for the parade and eat at Tom Ham’s Lighthouse afterwards.

 Time: Boats will go by at approximately 5:30 p.m.